dben/Dockerfiles/traefik/README.md

 #### AWS Elastic Cloud Compute
 5. Create a launch configuration from the latest ECS AMI.
 Should have the following snippet as user data.
-   1. "<ECS-CLUSER-NAME>" should be replaced by the ECS Cluster name from the cluster created in step 3.
+   1. <ECS-CLUSER-NAME> should be replaced by the ECS Cluster name from the cluster created in step 3.
-   2. "<EFS-URL>" should be replaced by the first part of the EFS DNS name from the file system created in step 1.
+   2. <EFS-URL> should be replaced by the first part of the EFS DNS name from the file system created in step 1.

 ```
 #!/bin/bash